Kayaking & Hiking Mokoliʻi (Chinaman’s Hat) on Oʻahu, Hawaiʻi

 Kayaking to Chinaman’s Hat should take somewhere between 20-30 minutes for most moderately fit people.

-That being said, I don’t recommend swimming across the channel.
-When it comes to swimming, a third of a mile is a lot longer than it may seem.
+That being said, I don’t recommend swimming across the channel because 0.3 miles (0.5 km) is a lot longer than it may seem!

 Mokoliʻi